-You should not use caspofungin if you are allergic to it.
+You should not use Cancidas if you are allergic to it.

 liver disease; or

-It is not known whether caspofungin will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+It is not known whether Cancidas will harm an unborn baby.
+Tell your doctor if you are pregnant.

-Store caspofungin powder in a refrigerator.
+Store Cancidas powder in a refrigerator.
 Do not freeze.
 You may take the powder out of the refrigerator and allow it to reach room temperature before mixing your medicine.

-After mixing caspofungin with a diluent, you may store the mixture for up to 24 hours at room temperature, or up to 48 hours in a refrigerator.
+After mixing the powder with a diluent in an IV bag or bottle, you may store the mixture for up to 24 hours at room temperature, or up to 48 hours in a refrigerator.

 What happens if I miss a dose?